quicwg/base-drafts/draft-ietf-quic-transport.md

 packets from future ACK frames whenever these packets would unnecessarily contribute to the ACK frame size.
-When the receiver is only sending non ACK-eliciting packets, it can bundle a PING with a fraction of them, such as one per round trip, to enabel dropping unnecessary ACK ranges and any state for the previously sent ACK-only packets.
+When the receiver is only sending non ACK-eliciting packets, it can bundle a PING with a fraction of them, such as one per round trip, to enable dropping unnecessary ACK ranges and any state for previously sent packets.
 The receiver MUST NOT bundle a PING with all packets that would otherwise not be ACK-eliciting, in order to avoid an indefinite feedback loop of ACKs.